stat545ubc-2021/functionsjuliafast/assignment_1b.md

 but shouldn’t be nonsense.

 I want to create a function that compares the proportion of total biomass made up by one of the zooplankton taxa pre and post heat wave.
+I will make this function general so that it can be used to compare any numeric variable in each category of any categorical variable.

 No NAs in data.